Felix Hernandez may be a reliever now for the Mariners, but ‘I’m still a starter’

 Speaking with the media for the first time since being moved to the bullpen, Hernandez said he plans to use his time in the bullpen to get back to the rotation.

-HOUSTON — Just when you thought the bad performances had completely drained the swagger and confidence from him and the last remnants of the King Felix aura were a wistful memory, Felix Hernandez reminds you that such things aren’t easily removed or forgotten.
+HOUSTON — Just when you thought the bad performances had completely drained the swagger and confidence from him and the last remnants of the King Felix aura were a wistful memory, Felix Hernandez reminds you that such traits aren’t easily removed or forgotten.

-The long-time ace spoke to the media for the first time on Saturday afternoon, roughly 48 hours after being told he’d been discharged from the Mariners’ starting rotation for the first time in his career.
+Saturday afternoon, the long-time ace spoke to the media after being told 48 hours earlier he’d been discharged from the Mariners’ starting rotation for the first time in his career.

-Admittedly, he needed that period of time to come a sort of acceptance with the Mariners’ decision that almost every other person saw coming except him.
+Admittedly, he needed that period of time to come to some sort of acceptance with the Mariners’ decision that almost every other person saw coming except him.
 It’s why he said he didn’t want to say anything in the hours after the move became public.

 “I had a good conversation with my wife, my family, my agent.
 I’m finally right up in here,” he said, motioning to his head.

-Hernandez knows the position the Mariners are in, fighting with the A’s for a spot in the American League Wild Card.
-In his 14 years in the big leagues, the Mariners have never made the postseason.
+Hernandez knows the position the Mariners are in, fighting with the A’s for an American League wild-card spot.
+In Hernandez’s 14 years in the big leagues, the Mariners have never made the postseason.
 They’ve been marginally close only a handful of times.
 This season represents his best opportunity to go there.
 The chance to finally get to the postseason outweighs the frustration of not being a starting pitcher while trying to make it there.

 “I’m just part of the team,” he said.
 “I’m going to do whatever is possible to help this team.”